Last modified: Sept. 17, 2023, 1:18 p.m.

-This rather shiny Coleophora can have a forewing ground color varying from grey to brownish-black.
-The wingspan is 9–13 mm.
+This rather shiny Coleophora can have a forewing ground colour varying from grey to brownish-black.
 The antennae are ringed with alternating white and dark brown till the tip.

 The fully developed lobe case is about 7 mm long.
 The mouth angle is 0°.